audaxion/drone/README.md

-BeavisBot
+drone
 ==========

 A port of SparkleBot for plug.dj.
 This bot uses https://github.com/TATDK/plugapi as its API dependency.
 This API differs significantly from the previous atomjack/chrisinajar versions.
-Install it straight from git - it's not available on NPM yet.
 Otherwise, everything's included except node - just remove the `.sample` from the config and database files, replace the DB values with your own, and everything should work.

 Known Issues
 =============